git-town/git-town/documentation/commands/completions.md

 </blockquote>

 <a textrun="command-description">
-A Git Town user values productivity, so this is for you.

 With completions enabled, git-town TAB will show you all possible subcommands.
 As a bonus, some shells even show the short help text next to it.